Why your content strategy should involve social media

 As mentioned above, a social media presence can do wonders for the first stage, that of awareness, but one post alone is not enough; to successfully take a potential customer through the ‘consideration’ stage, when they are thinking about whether to take up your offer or not, may require a lot of persistence.
 According to the marketing rule of seven, on average it takes seven interactions before they make the commitment.

 Why do you need to delight your customers?

 After this, you move to the final stage of delighting customers and ensuring their retention.
 Social media can play a big role in this because it is interactive in nature; you can start a conversation that helps you learn more about your clients and how to meet their needs.

 Once you have people buying your products and services, you can adjust your social media even more to meet their needs as you get to know more about them.
 You can use this to make special offers to delight them as well.

 The best thing of all about this last part of a successful social media strategy is your happy customers will be willing to use their own social media tell their colleagues and peers what a great service they got.
 Through this interaction you can help generate more custom and good publicity.

 How BeUniqueness can help

-At BeUniqueness, we have a wealth of experience in developing social media marketing strategies.
+At BeUniqueness, we have a wealth of experience in marketing for companies in Manchester, which includes developing social media marketing strategies.
 Whether it is choosing the right platforms to use, creating social media ads or revamping your social media pages, we can help you maximise the potential of one of the best ways for you to connect with potential and existing customers.